Hexagram 26大畜Great Restraint

 — Legge (1882)

 The decision-relevant translation is the discipline of deploying accumulated capacity while still inside the training arc.
-Line 3 is the founder who has hit product-market fit and who recognises that the next phase requires daily, deliberate practice in the operating skills the previous phase did not need.
+Line 3 is the researcher whose method has finally begun producing results and who recognises that the next phase demands daily, deliberate practice in the operating skills the earlier phase never called for.
 The horses are real; the charioteering is not yet automatic.
 What the line forbids is the assumption that the existence of the forward arc has made the deliberate practice unnecessary.
 The line names defence — 衛 — alongside the charioteering, because the line-3 forward motion attracts external pressure that the line-2 stopped carriage did not have to face.
 Advantage in going somewhere follows the daily practice, not the other way around.
-Founders who skip the practice produce the standard line-3 disaster: real horses, real motion, no driver who can hold the reins under load.
+Those who skip the practice produce the standard line-3 disaster: real horses, real motion, no driver who can hold the reins under load.

 童牛之牿,元吉。